Survivorship Bias

 Survivorship Bias is a common error of thinking where we arrive at false conclusions by only examining success cases.

-For example, on one of my former teams, some of us had been keeping tabs on how well Microservices had worked at NetFlix and we didn't want to miss out.
-We made a collective decision to start a new project following a strict Microservice architecture.
+For example, on one of my former teams, some of us had been keeping tabs on how well Microservices had worked at NetFlix, and we didn't want to miss out.
+Collectively, we decided to start a new project following a strict Microservice architecture.

-However, we failed to take into account the stories of where Microservices hadn't worked out, discovering for ourselves how much unnecessary complexity they introduce for a small team.
-This was so common in tech that Thoughtworks named it Microservice Envy in their 2015 Radar.
+However, we failed to consider the stories of where Microservices hadn't worked out, discovering for ourselves how much unnecessary complexity they introduce for a small team.
+Unnecessarily introducing Microservices was so common in tech during that era that ThoughtWorks gave it a name: Microservice Envy, and put it on Hold in their 2015 Radar.

 Every page about Survivorship Bias has to include the story of Abraham Wald.
-During WW2, he and his team were instructed to recommend which parts of fighter planes they should reinforce based on an assessment of the damage they took during battle.
-At odds with recomendations from the US military, he recommended that they reinforce the parts of the plane that took no damage.
-The planes that had been hit in those areas never made it back.
+During WW2, he and his team were instructed to recommend which parts of fighter planes to reinforce based on an assessment of the damage they took during battle.
+At odds with recommendations from the US military, he recommended that they strengthen the plane parts that took no damage.
+The aircraft that had been hit in those areas never made it back.

 References